 Wondering how to install OnePlus’s OxygenOS on Poco F1?
 It’s now made possible with an awesome port.
 This detailed guide will help you upgrade your Poco F1 running on MIUI or any other custom ROMs to the near-perfect OxygenOS 9.0.3 Pie build.

 Everything’s great so far.
-But one question kept raising among the Poco F1 power users; will it ever receive OxygenOS port?
-Until last week, the answer was a No!
+But one question kept rising among the Poco F1 power users; Will it ever receive an OxygenOS port?
+Until last week, the answer was No!
 But surprisingly, an amazing OxygenOS port has been released lately.
 I have personally tried the same on my Poco and it went exceptionally well!

 How to Install OxygenOS on Poco F1

 First thing first; your device’s bootloader should be unlocked and a custom recovery must be installed.
-OxygenOS port for Poco is a GSI ROM and like any other custom ROMs, it can’t be installed directly over MIUI.
+The OxygenOS port for Poco is a GSI ROM and like any other custom ROM, it can’t be installed directly over MIUI.

 So, here’s the checklist: